Home Strategy

 map of chicago

 This web site is called the Tutor/Mentor Institute.
 It shares ideas generated by leading a volunteer based tutor/mentor program in Chicago over the past 35 years.
-In the Tutor/Mentor Connection web site you will find more than 2000 links to hundreds of other tutoring/mentoring organizations, as well as researchers, businesses, education writers, and others.
+In this web site you will find more than 2000 links to hundreds of other tutoring/mentoring organizations, as well as researchers, businesses, education writers, and others.
 These represent a body of knowledge that anyone can use to build their own strategies of what it takes to help kids from poverty be starting jobs and careers by age 25.

 Tutor/Mentor Institute, LLC, c/o Merchandise Mart PO Box 3303, Chicago, Il.
 60654 Phone.
 Skype #dbassill; FAX 312-787-7713; email: tutormentor2@earthlink.net | Powered by OpenSource!